 In most cases you will need just the following documents to complete the application:

 - Code and Name of the Unit/s of Study you are applying for.
-Please see lists of available Units of Study for the 2015 Cross-Institutional arrangements at the Indonesian Studies website; the Greek Studies website; and/or the Italian Studies website.
-Indonesian studies website, Greek studies website and Italian studies website
+Please see lists of available Units of Study for the 2015 Cross-Institutional arrangements at the Indonesian studies website; the Greek studies website; and/or the Italian studies website.

 - Proof of citizenship / permanent residency